New Hampshire IDeA Network of Biomedical Research Excellence (NH-INBRE) at Keene State College

-NH-INBRE is funded by NIH Grant Number 8P20GM103506 from the IDeA program of the National Institute of General Medical Sciences at the National Institutes of Health, and is a collaborative network of 2 year and 4 year colleges in the State of New Hampshire.
-The IDeA program builds research capacities in states that historically have had low levels of NIH funding by supporting basic, clinical and translational research; faculty development; and infrastructure improvements.
+NH-INBRE is funded through an Institutional Development Award (IDeA), P20GM103506, from the National Institute of General Medical Sciences of the NIH, and is a collaborative network of 2-year and 4-year colleges in the State of New Hampshire.
+The NH-INBRE network is comprised of two “lead” research-intensive institutions, the Geisel School of Medicine at Dartmouth College and the University of New Hampshire, and the “partner” primarily undergraduate institutions: Colby-Sawyer College, Community College System of New Hampshire (CCSNH), Franklin Pierce University, Keene State College, New England College, Plymouth State University, and Saint Anselm College.The IDeA program builds research capacities in states that historically have had low levels of NIH funding by supporting basic, clinical, and translational research; faculty development; and infrastructure improvements.
 For more information about the INBRE activities around the state, visit nhinbre.org.

 Here at Keene State College, NH-INBRE is supporting advances in scientific discovery and training the next generation of researchers in a number of ways:

-- Access to research resources.
+• Access to research resources.
 Additionally, through the NH-INBRE network, our faculty and students have access to colleagues, training, research instrumentation, and other research-related resources and experiences around the state.

 NH-INBRE funded Research Projects at KSC